sh3bu/Portswigger_labs/Access Control/Method-based access control can be circumvented/README.md

 Connection: close
 ```

-We now see that w have solve the lab.
+We now see that we have solve the lab.

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/b74b636a-e128-47ab-a07d-eeccf84b0dbc)